Todd Kincannon

-James John Todd Kincannon (born June 12, 1981) is an attorney and political activist known for his statements made regarding political issues and current events.
+James John Todd Kincannon (born June 12, 1981) is an American attorney and political activist known for his statements made regarding political issues and current events.
 His license to practice law was suspended in August 2015.
 In 2018, Kincannon made headlines when he was arrested for killing his mother's dog and claiming to be the second coming of Christ.

 Early life and education

 Kincannon earned a J.D. from the University of South Carolina School of Law in 2007, where he was a member of the South Carolina Law Review, the Order of the Barristers, and the Moot Court.

 Career

 Kincannon briefly held the position of executive director of the South Carolina Republican Party, resigning after three months.